 Shortly following the discovery of HIV in 1981, a variety of monotherapy treatments, including the better-known treatment called AZT, were introduced to patients in an effort to slow the virus’s progression.
-Despite initial successes, these monotherapies proved ineffective due to the virus’s ability to develop quick resistances to single drug therapies.
+Despite initial successes, these monotherapies proved ineffective due to the virus’s ability to quickly develop resistances to single drug therapies.

-In 1995, the combination treatment known as the “AIDS Cocktail” was introduced to patients infected with HIV/AIDS.
-This type of therapy has often been referred to as highly active antiretroviral therapy (HAART).
-However, it may also be called combination antiretroviral therapy (cART), or simply antiretroviral therapy (ART).
-No matter its name, dramatic improvements have been seen among patients receiving combination treatments since they were initiated.
+In 1995, the combination treatment known as the “AIDS Cocktail” was introduced to people with HIV/AIDS.
+This type of therapy has often been referred to as the highly active antiretroviral therapy (HAART).
+It may also be called combination antiretroviral therapy (cART), or simply antiretroviral therapy (ART).

-Patients receiving combination therapy have reported decreased viral loads, increased CD4 counts, and increased T-cell counts.
+People who receive combination therapy have reported decreased viral loads, increased CD4 counts, and increased T-cell counts.
 The life expectancies of HIV patients have become much closer to general mortality rates since the introduction of antiretroviral therapy.
 The introduction and ongoing successes of the “AIDS Cocktail” has brought a sense of renewed hope about not only the longevity of an HIV-infected person’s life, but also about his or her overall quality of life.

 A variety of antiretroviral drug therapies are currently available by prescription.
 Each drug included in the combination therapy serves a unique purpose.
 The combination of drugs works to prevent the virus from replicating, and in many cases, can restore the patient’s CD4 and T-cell counts, thereby improving the quality and longevity of life.

 The current classes of drugs included in antiretroviral therapies include: